Tayruh/sadako/javascript_reference.md

 #### sadako.writeReveal()

-Returns an html link that will display the rendered in the command.
+Returns an html link that will display the rendered in command when clicked.

 The command is structured the same as the `[:+ :]` reveal token.
 That is, it includes pages and labels if the command is preprended with a `#` page or `%` label token, will evaluate script before displaying its output with a `=` eval token, and a `&` code token will repeatedly call the script and replace the link name with each click.
 See the [reference](reference.md#reveal-links) for more details.